 The following are the penalties for several white collar crimes in California:

 Embezzlement - If this crime involves money or property worth up to $950, then it is a misdemeanor offense, punishable by a maximum jail term of six months.
 If embezzlement involves more than $950, a vehicle, or a firearm, it is a felony offense that carries a maximum jail term of three years.

 Fraud - From credit card fraud and identity theft to healthcare fraud and insurance fraud, there is a wide range of fraud-related crimes.
 Fraud can either be charged as a misdemeanor or a felony, depending on the amount involved and the circumstances of the crime.

 Forgery - This crime is a wobbler offense, which means it can be charged as a misdemeanor or felony.
 Misdemeanor forgery carries a jail sentence of up to one year and a maximum fine of $1,000.
 Felony forgery is punishable by a maximum jail term of three years and a fine of up to $10,000.

 Money Laundering - This crime is also a wobbler offense.
 A misdemeanor conviction results in a maximum jail sentence of one year and a fine not exceeding $1,000, while a felony conviction leads to a jail term of up to three years and a maximum fine of $250,000 or twice the amount of money involved in the crime.

 Our Visalia white collar crime lawyers can investigate your case, gather evidence, and develop an aggressive and effective defense strategy to either reduce the charges/penalties you face, secure a not-guilty verdict, or get your case dismissed altogether.
 We are ready to fight for you immediately.

-Contact us today to learn about your legal options from our Fresno white collar crime defense lawyers.
+Contact Sawl Law Group today to get started on your defense with our Fresno white collar crime lawyers.